Spiral concepts in upper elementary without becoming redundant or dull with these 5 fun activities!

 So, I got creative.

-I started using games to spiral the standards by mixing in questions related to previously-learned concepts and creating interactive activities that gave my students a chance to not only practice previously learned skills and concepts, but also gave them an incentive to improve.
+I started using games to spiral the standards by mixing in questions related to previously-learned concepts and creating interactive activities that gave my students a chance not only to practice previously learned skills and concepts but also the incentive to improve.

 I wrote a whole post about this, so make sure to check out Why You Should Use Games to Spiral the Standards.